By David Joel Miller.

 If you avoid feelings, thoughts and can’t talk about the trauma it may be PTSD.

 Many returning veterans have never been able to talk about the things they experienced.
-When they do talk, it is usual only with other military veterans who have had similar experiences.
+When they do talk, it is usually only with other military veterans who have had similar experiences.
 Many with PTSD are never able to talk about their trauma outside a peer group.

 Avoiding anything that reminds you of the trauma is a symptom of PTSD.